 PURPOSE

-Mission Statement
+Mission

-Georgia State University’s Center for Studies on Africa and its Diaspora (CSAD) serves as a hub for fostering a dynamic exchange of cultural, scientific, economic, policy and humanities knowledge between communities, partners and Georgia State University.
+Georgia State University’s Center for Studies on Africa and its Diaspora (CSAD) serves as a hub for fostering a dynamic exchange of cultural, scientific, economic, policy and humanities knowledge between communities, partners, and Georgia State University.

 The center is in the heart of Atlanta, a city known for its globally recognized leaders who shaped and institutionalized fundamental civil rights and African American heritage and for its eminent institutions (the Museum of Civil and Human Rights, the MLK Center and Library, and the Auburn Avenue Library), which work to advance the contributions of the African Diaspora to the world’s identity.

-Building on the early framework for an Africana Studies Center as conceptualized by Gladys Francis, Ph.D., Elizabeth West, Ph.D., Lia Bascomb, Ph.D., and Jackie Slaton, M.P.H., at Georgia State University, the Center for Studies on Africa and its Diaspora (The Center) promises to become a leader and a catalyst for scholarly research, transdisciplinary initiatives, national and international connections in the southeast and the nation as a whole.
+Building on the early framework for an Africana Studies Center as conceptualized by Gladys Francis, Ph.D., Elizabeth West, Ph.D., Lia Bascomb, Ph.D., and Jackie Slaton, M.P.H., at Georgia State University, the Center for Studies on Africa and its Diaspora (The Center) promises to become a leader and a catalyst for scholarly research, transdisciplinary initiatives, and national and international connections in the southeast and the nation as a whole.

-The Center will:
+The Center currently:

-- Foster research and expressive work.
+- Fosters research and expressive work.

-- Support innovative scholarship and sponsor fellowships.
+- Supports innovative scholarships and sponsors fellowships.

-- Facilitate critical and solution-oriented dialogue.
+- Facilitates critical and solution-oriented dialogue.

-Vision Statement
+Vision

-CSAD Rationale
+Rationale

 Contact Us